eleanorfrajka/ifmeo/content/authors/nannan-zi/_index.md

 ---
 # Display name
-title: "Sunke Trace-Kleeberg"
+title: "Nannan Zi"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "sunke-trace-kleeberg"
+- "nannan-zi"

 # Full name (for SEO)
-first_name: Sunke
+first_name: Nannan
-last_name: Trace-Kleeberg
+last_name: Zi

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Visiting Scientist (2023)
+role: Visiting Scientist (2024)

 # Organizations/Affiliations
 organizations: